ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/data-subscriptions/advanced-topics/subscription-with-revisioning.js.markdown

 * **Query access scope**:
   For each revision, the subscription query running on the server has access to both the currently processed revision and its previous revision.
 * **Data sent to client**:
-  By default, unless the subscription query is [projecting specific fields](../../../client-api/data-subscriptions/advanced-topics/subscription-with-revisioning#projecting-fields-from-revisions), each item in the batch sent to the client contains both the processed revision (`Result.Current`) and its preceding revision (`Result.Previous`).
+  By default, unless the subscription query is projecting specific fields, each item in the batch sent to the client contains both the processed revision (`result.current`) and its preceding revision (`result.previous`).
   If the document has just been created, the previous revision will be `null`.

 ---